cap-java/sdm/README.md

   ```
    > **Note**
    >
-   > Once the facet/section name is configured, it is recommended not to alter it.
+   > Once a facet or section name is defined in the CDS file, it is strongly recommended not to modify it.
+For instance, in the example provided, section names such as attachments, references, and footnotes should remain unchanged after initial configuration.
+Renaming these sections will result in the creation of new tables, causing any data associated with the original sections to become inaccessible in the UI.

 ## Known Restrictions